Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 Please test out new gear prior to arrival.
 If you have purchased a new mask, you will need to clean it at home and then test it.
 Repeat cleaning until it is fog free.
 Instructions may be reviewed here Cleaning your Mask.
 If you are using new fins, try them out!
 Some fins which have a back heel strap will fit more comfortably with a wetsuit booty or wetsuit sock.
 Fins that lack the back strap usually don’t require a booty or sock.
 A visit to a local dive shop will help answer your questions on snorkeling gear.

-December water temperature averages around 75 degrees which some people find comfortable without a wetsuit.
+December water temperature average around 78-80 degrees which many people find comfortable without a wetsuit.
 You may also consider bringing a shorty wetsuit or wetsuit top.
 This is a personal choice.
 For comparison, Oahu’s Wakiki Beaches averages 76 degrees from January to April and 80-81 degrees mid summer.
+Water temperatures may vary slightly from year to year.

 IMPORTANT UPDATES ON SNORKEL GEAR: A few years ago, learned about the potential dangers in full face masks.
 Apparently, in some models CO2 builds up inside the mask leading to blackouts, potentially fatal.
 Here are just a few articles regarding the dangers of full face masks.
 With that said, Blue Water Ventures is banning the use of full face masks while we snorkel in Cuba and on all of our snorkeling programs.
 In Cuba,. we use fins as we enjoy long snorkels.
 You may argue that you did your own research and purchased the top of the line full face mask.
 However, we can not assume this risk nor ask our guides to shadow anyone in the water who chooses to wear a full face mask.
 Full face masks can not be used.